vanderbiltscl/SC3260_HPC/README.md

 There will be 3 homeworks (equal weight in the final grade):
 * Shared memory (Cilk programming)
-   * Link to homework 1: Get it on Brightspace
+   * Link to homework 1: available on Brightspace
    * Deadline: *February 14th*
 * Shared memory (GPU programming)
    * Link to homework 2: Not available yet